isocroft/JSutility/README.md

 # Caveats

 Please see the [RELEASE NOTE.rpp for a list of caveats] in the  in the download package

+# License

+The JSutility polyfill library is licensed under GPL version 2

 ## Next Release